jonhare/COMP3204/cw/coursework1-faq.md

 ##Out of heap space errors with the FelzenszwalbHuttenlocherSegmenter
 It's a rather memory hungry algorithm, so either reduce the image size or give java more heap space.

+##I can't load the image from the URL in the Chapter 2 tutorial
+Dropbox changed those URLs to redirects.
+Try "http://static.openimaj.org/media/tutorial/sinaface.jpg" instead.
+Note that the URLs are fixed in the development version of the tutorial here: http://openimaj.github.io/openimaj/tutorial